-I have been regularly encountering an issue with a USB keyboard and mouse, where the mouse pointer would freeze for several seconds, and the keyboard would experience missed or delayed keystrokes.
-After a little while, it would release again, but the problem would reoccur again almost immediately.
+I have been regularly encountering an issue with a USB keyboard and mouse, where the mouse pointer freezes, and the keyboard experiences missed or delayed keystrokes.
+After approximately two seconds, it would unfreeze again, but the problem would reoccur almost immediately.

 Having now found a solution, I thought I would share it in case anyone else is experiencing the same issue.

-The issue seems to occur only with a USB keyboard and mouse – it did not occur when a PS/2 keyboard and mouse were used, but this was not a solution for me as the PS/2 ports are not compatible with my main keyboard and mouse, not even with USB-to-PS/2 adaptors, and the PS/2 keyboard & trackpad combo I used for testing is not really suitable for everyday use.
+The issue seems to occur only with a USB keyboard and mouse – it did not occur when a PS/2 keyboard & trackpad combo were used.
+However, using the PS/2 ports is not a solution for me as they are not compatible with my main keyboard and mouse, not even with USB-to-PS/2 adaptors.

 The issue was encountered on a SuperMicro X8DTL-3F motherboard with twin Xeon X5680 CPUs, which was being used as a developer Workstation.